link1345/bfportal-vitest-mock/README-EN.md

 - Example of a generated file for `bfportal-vitest-mock`: `test-support/bfportal-vitest-mock.generated.ts`

 For concrete examples of how to write tests, how to mock `mod.stringkeys`, and how to handle the overloads of `mod.Message`, please check the files under `test/src`.

-## Summary

-`bfportal-vitest-mock` is a tool that makes it easier to mock BF Portal's `mod` namespace when testing with Vitest.

-By passing the SDK `.d.ts` and running `generate`, you can automatically create a mock environment that matches each SDK version.

-Once you call `setupBfPortalMock` in your test setup, you can just write tests using `mod` and `modMock` as you normally would.

-For more details and extension ideas, see the samples under `test/src` and the source code in this repository.